alphpkeemik/coding-assignment-vs-and-symfony/Documentation/Symfony.md

 Install prepared 4.* skeleton with `composer create-project`.

 > **Note:**
-You can apply all the actions described in there by applying patches from [SymfonyChanges](../SymfonyChanges)
+You can apply all the actions described in here by applying patches from [SymfonyChanges](../SymfonyChanges)
 ´git am path/to/patches/*.patch´